Timinator2000/Algorithm-X/docs/22-2025-and-beyond/13-connect-the-colours-part-2.md

 1. How do I calculate something that big? 🤯

 2. How do I prove to my friends my calculation is accurate? 😎

+>Note: Fortunately for us, none of the grids in @Harry.B.'s puzzle are anywhere close to 27x27!

 ---